sumaiyahr2004/sumaiyahr2004/README.md

 - **Machine Learning & Data:** PyTorch, scikit-learn, pandas, NumPy, matplotlib
 - **Tools & Platforms:** Git · GitHub, Google Colab, Jupyter Notebook

-about some of the projects showcased here:
+about some of the projects showcased on my profile:
 - `doctor-finder:` a full-stack Flask web app for searching and browsing doctor profiles by specialty, condition, and insurance.
 Includes search, add, and edit functionality
 - `ehr-database:` a relational database system for managing electronic health records, including patient data, diagnoses, medications, and clinical visits
 - `disease-encyclopedia:` a searchable Flask web app covering 10 chronic and infectious diseases, with server-side search, detailed condition profiles, and curated video resources